FranFranJams/portfolio/README.md

-# portfolio
+# Portfolio
-Just a portfolio for Fran Luna Rose
+Just a basic portfolio to log my projects and other things such as my CV